Syzen4869/Syzen4869/README.md

 ---

 ### :man_technologist: About Me :
-- :telescope: Currently learning for front-end web development.
+- :telescope: Currently learning about Front-end Web development.
 Will planning to become a full-stack dev in the future and creating my own business/company.

 - :zap: I have a huge interests in coding/programming and business in general.